You might be here because…

 Why these patterns make sense

-These experiences aren’t personal failures or signs that something is “wrong” with you.
+These patterns are not personal failures or signs that something is “wrong” with you.

-They’re often nervous system responses shaped by early relationships, chronic stress, or environments where safety depended on being agreeable, responsible, or emotionally attuned to others.
+They are often nervous system responses shaped in early relationships — especially in homes where love felt conditional, emotions weren’t fully seen, or safety depended on being agreeable, responsible, or attuned to others.

-Your body learned ways to protect connection.
-Therapy helps you understand those responses with compassion — and gradually create more choice and ease in how you relate to yourself and others.
+Therapy is a space to understand those responses with compassion — and gradually create more choice, safety, and ease in how you relate to yourself and others.

 Anxiety, perfectionism, or people-pleasing